helpscout/hs-marketing-fe-project/README.md

     1. **`/src/components`**: This directory contains all of the resuable React components we can use to build pages.

-    1. **`/src/pages`**: This directory contains all standalone pages that are not programmatically created in `gatsby-node.js`.
+    1. **`/src/pages`**: This directory contains page components.
 The folder structure maps directly to the URL structure.

 1. **`/static`**: This directory contains all static files necessary.